laaksomavrick/devblog/content/blog/circleci-monorepos-made-easy/index.md

 ```

 So, if you have repeated snippets of orchestration (and you likely do, given you're working in a monorepo), creating a common block of configuration,
-anchoring it, and then using that anchoring via aliases and merge keys allow you to write it once and run it everywhere, DRYing up your configuration file.
+anchoring it, and then using that anchoring via aliases and merge keys allow us to write it once and run it everywhere, DRYing up your configuration file.

 ## Use filters for branch-based logic